m1geo/octolux/README.md

 ## Usage

+There are two components.

+  * `server.rb` starts a HTTP server and is a long-running process that monitors the inverter for status packets (these include things like battery state-of-charge).
+We can then use this SOC in `octolux.rb`.
+  * `octolux.rb` is run either manually or from cron, and enables or disables AC charge depending on the rules written in it.

+It's split like this because there's no way to ask the inverter for the current battery SOC.
+You just have to wait (up to two minutes) for it to tell you.
+The server will return the latest SOC on-demand via HTTP.

+### server.rb

+TBD.
+This works but isn't used as part of `octolux.rb` yet.
+You can start it then send a GET request to it to get a JSON hash of inverter data back (once it populates, wait 2 minutes).

+### octolux.rb

 The design is that this script is intended to be run every half an hour, just after the tariff price has changed.
-Running it in cron on the hour and half-hour should be fine.
+Running it in cron on the hour and half-hour should be fine, or even more frequently.

 The first thing it does is check if you have up-to-date tariff data; if not it fetches some and stores it in `tariff_data.json`.